ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Input Share Preparation {#input-share-prep}

-Input share preparation consists of running the preparation-state initialization algorithm for the VDAF associated with the task and computes the first state transition.
+Input share preparation consists of running the preparation-state initialization algorithm for the VDAF associated with the task and computing the first state transition.
 This produces three possible values:

 1. An error, in which case the input report share is marked as invalid.
 1. An output share, in which case the aggregator stores the output share for future collection as described in {{collect-flow}}.
-1. An initial VDAF state and preparation message, denoted `(prep_state, prep_msg)`.
+1. An initial VDAF state and preparation message-share, denoted `(prep_state, prep_share)`.

 Each aggregator runs this procedure for a given input share with corresponding report ID as follows: